How to Combat Pain Related Depression

 • Cognitive behavioral therapy is a non-pharmaceutical technique for learning to recognize and change behaviors that increase your symptoms.

-• Stress management techniques like hypnosis, meditation and biofeedback help many patients dial down their emotional distress naturally and in easily reproducible, non-pharmaceutical ways.
+• Stress management techniques like hypnosis, meditation, and biofeedback help many patients dial down their emotional distress naturally and in easily reproducible, non-pharmaceutical ways.

-• Traditional psychological and family counseling helps patients talk about the impact of pain on their wellbeing and create solutions for themselves and their families.
+• Traditional psychological and family counseling helps patients talk about the impact of pain on their well-being and create solutions for themselves and their families.

 • Group therapy and support groups help patients share their experience with people who really understand what they're dealing with.
 It's also a good way to increase social interaction and brainstorm solutions for living with pain and beating depression.

 Lifestyle modifications are essential for all patients and include improving your nutrition and increasing exercise.
-Exercise is effective in improving overall health, feelings of physical and mental wellbeing and for some people, in improving their depression.
+Exercise is effective in improving overall health, feelings of physical and mental well-being and for some people, in improving their depression.
 If you're struggling with chronic pain and depression, take steps to make life feel better today.

 National Pain Foundation